Sideroblastic anemia

 Hereditary Congenital

-Acquired – Reversible Toxins / Drugs / Nutritional
+Acquired – Reversible Drugs / Toxins / Nutrition

-Alcohol Most common acquired cause worldwide; directly toxic to mitochondria + interferes with B6 metabolism.
+Alcohol Most common acquired cause worldwide; mitochondrial toxin + impairs B6 metabolism.

-Lead poisoning Inhibits ALA dehydratase and ferrochelatase → both heme and globin synthesis impaired.
+Lead Inhibits ALA dehydratase + ferrochelatase → basophilic stippling.

-Copper deficiency Often from excess zinc intake or bariatric surgery; copper is needed for iron transport.
+Copper deficiency Excess zinc intake or bariatric surgery; copper needed for iron transport.

 Acquired – Clonal Bone marrow disease